solliancenet/microsoft-redis-cache-migration/02_PreMigration/01_Assessment.md

 TODO - find azure limitations

 Azure Cache for Redis is a fully supported version of Redis running as a platform as a service.
-However, there are [some common limitations](https://docs.microsoft.com/en-us/azure/Redis/concepts-known-issues-limitations) to become familiar with when doing an initial assessment.
+However, there are some common limitations to become familiar with when doing an initial assessment.

 - Connection limits based on cache size
--
+- No Import/Export (<=Standard tier)
+- No support for Redis Modules (Instances lower than Premium sku)

 In addition to the common limitations, each service has its limitations: